2 Copywriting Formulas for Converting More Sales

 The emotion behind a protein supplement is that it can promote a healthier lifestyle and help your audience achieve their dream body.
 Whether it’s losing weight or packing on some muscles.

-This is the driving force that eases them into putting in their credit card information.
+Emotion is the driving force that eases them into putting in their credit card information.

-Ok… so now it’s time to wrap things up.
+Ok… so lets wrap things up.

 You got their attention.
 You gave them interesting facts about your product.
 You triggered their emotions with its benefits…